bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 # Answers

 1. What is React JS and what problems does it try and solve?
+> React is a UI Rendering library that solves several problems.
+It solves the problem of displaying data dynamically, and user interaction by Rendering and re-rendering components whenever interacted with.
+React creates a virtual DOM and mounts to this DOM instead of the traditional DOM.
+This allows for it update only when necessary and only update the pieces that are necessary.
 1. What does it mean to _think_ in react?
+> To think in React is to be able to break a UI into components.
+To go even deeper, it is to think of how to break these components into Stateless/Functional or Stateful/Class components.
 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+> A stateful component has access to it's own state.
+State is just a fancy word for stored data that persists in the component at any given time.
+(This is different from application state).
+A stateful component has access to and can create new state, given certain conditions.
+A functional component is not concerned with the state of the component.
+It's sole purpose is to render Data or perhaps do some sort of action with that data.
+Stateful components usually store the logic of the component while functional components render UI.
 1. Describe state.
+> The data that persists in the component.
+As an example, if we wanted to make a weather API call, we might store a 'zipcode' into the state.
+This zipcode will be the basis by which the GET request is handled.
+After the API call is made, we might store the request into the state as well.
+At this point, the component would be store both the zipcode and the weather data.
+When modifying the state, it is important to never mutate the data.
+Create a copy, then mutate the copy, then store that copy into the state, as the new state.
 1. Describe props.
+> Props are data or functions that are passed to a child component in the form of props (short for properties).
+These props are 'read-only' which means that they cannot be modified.
+The state can be passed down as props, but it will be assigned a new value.
+Props are like arguments for functions that can be accessed in the child component.